Ricercar

 In its most common contemporary usage, it refers to an early kind of fugue, particularly one of a serious character in which the subject uses long note values.
 However, the term has a considerably more varied historical usage.

-Among the best-known ricercars are — for harpsichord — the two contained in Bach's Musical Offering, and Domenico Gabrielli's set of seven for solo cello.
+Among the best-known ricercars are the two for harpsichord contained in Bach's The Musical Offering and Domenico Gabrielli's set of seven for solo cello.
 The latter set contains what are considered to be some of the earliest pieces for solo cello ever written.

 Terminology

 In the sixteenth century, the word ricercar could refer to several types of compositions.
 Terminology was flexible, even lax then: whether a composer called an instrumental piece a toccata, a canzona, a fantasia, or a ricercar was clearly not a matter of strict taxonomy but a rather arbitrary decision.
 Yet ricercars fall into two general types: a predominantly homophonic piece, with occasional runs and passagework, not unlike a toccata, found from the late fifteenth to the mid-sixteenth century, after which time this type of piece came to be called a toccata; and from the second half of the sixteenth century onward, a sectional work in which each section begins imitatively, usually in a variation form.
 The second type of ricercar, the imitative, contrapuntal type, was to prove the more important historically, and eventually developed into the fugue.
-Marco Dall'Aquila (c.1480–after 1538) was known for polyphonic ricercars.
+Marco Dall'Aquila (c.
+1480–after 1538) was known for polyphonic ricercars.

 Examples of both types of ricercars can be found in the works of Girolamo Frescobaldi, e.g. in his Fiori musicali.